nicoSWD/php-rule-parser/README.md

 ## Bundles

-If you're using one of these frameworks, take a look at the bundle
+This library works best with one of these bundles below, but they're not required

 | Framework     | Packagist     |
 | ------------- |:-------------:|